blokk-studio/HLiquity/docs/sdk/lib-base.fees.borrowingrate.md

 By default, the fee is calculated at the time of the latest block.
 This can be overridden using the `when` parameter.

-To calculate the borrowing fee in DCHF, multiply the borrowed DCHF amount by the borrowing rate.
+To calculate the borrowing fee in HCHF, multiply the borrowed HCHF amount by the borrowing rate.

 ## Example